 We have not yet completed the process of crash testing our newest stationary crate design, which takes time and money, but we are committed to continuing to produce crash tested dog crates and providing you with the most accurate information regarding our products’ safety.
 Feel free to contact CPS if you have any questions about crash testing or want to learn more about our processes.

 The RCC Collapsible Crate has not been crash tested and, by nature of design, does not incorporate the same internal welded structure as the Stationary crates.
 We believe dog owners are the best stewards of their dogs and can make the appropriate decisions for their individual needs.

-Disclaimer: Although we do all that we can to improve both pet and human safety through our elite dog crate design, Rock Creek Crates cannot prevent and is not responsible for injury or death of a human or animal in the event of a vehicle accident.
-Note: the RCC Collapsible Crate has not been crash tested and, though safer than traveling with an uncrated dog, does not have the structural integrity of the Stationary Crate.
+Disclaimer: Although we do all that we can to improve both pet and human safety through our elite dog crate design, Rock Creek Crates cannot prevent and is not responsible for injury or death of a human or animal in the event of a vehicle or any other accident.